MolRGen: A Training and Evaluation Setting for De Novo Molecular Generation with Reasonning Models: A Benchmark for De Novo Molecular Generation

 \subsubsection{Evaluation of the Completions}

-\paragraph{Reward Design.} For property prediction tasks, we define the prompts as: $\prompt=\{\prop, \reference, \obj, \marg\}$ (since $\nprops = 1$, we do not sepcify the index $i$), where $\prop$ is the property to predict, $\obj$ the type of task (regression or classification), $\reference$ is the molecule to predict the property of, and $\marg$ is the standard deviation of the training labels, used to normalize the predicted error for regression tasks.
-The reward function definition is described in~\autoref{tab:all_rewards}, where the average reward corresponds to the average accuracy of the model for classification tasks, and the average coefficient of determination $R^2$ for regression tasks (on valid completions).
+\paragraph{Reward Design.} For property prediction tasks, $\nprops = 1$, and the task is fully defined by: $\objnoi, \propnoi, \referencenoi, \text{ and } \margnoi$, where $\prop$ is the property to predict, $\objnoi$ the type of task (regression or classification), $\referencenoi$ is the molecule to predict the property of, and $\margnoi$ is the standard deviation of the training labels, used to normalize the predicted error for regression tasks.
+The reward function definition is described in~\autoref{tab:all_rewards}, where the average reward corresponds to the average accuracy for classification tasks, and the average coefficient of determination $R^2$ for regression tasks (on valid completions).

 \paragraph{Evaluation Metrics.} Evaluating property prediction poses unique challenges: models may fail or refuse to predict a molecular property.
-While invalid predictions in classification tasks can simply be counted as incorrect, regression metrics such as $R^2$ are unbounded (e.g., $R^2$ can be negative), making it unclear how to penalize failures.
-Additionally, models not specifically trained on these tasks may fail to predict correct labels due to missing units or benchmark-specific label processing.
-To address these issues for regression tasks, we report the Spearman correlation coefficient between the predicted values of the properties, and the ground truth label (which lies between $-1$ and $1$), i.e the correlation between the orders of the molecules' predicted and ground-truth values.
-To address the issue of model failures, we adjust the Spearman correlation rescaling it in $[0,1]$, and by multiplying it by the fraction of valid predictions made by the model.
+While invalid predictions in classification tasks can be counted as incorrect, regression metrics such as $R^2$ are unbounded, making it unclear how to penalize failures.
+To address this issue, we report the Pearson correlation coefficient between the predicted values of the properties and the ground truth label (which lies between $-1$ and $1$), and we adjust the Pearson correlation by rescaling with the fraction of valid predictions made by the model as such: \( \rho_{pearson}^\text{norm} = \pp{\rho_{pearson} + 1} \cdot \frac{n_\text{valid}}{n_\text{total}} - 1 \).

-We additionally include tasks related to retrosynthetic route planning, where the model is prompted to suggest a synthetic route for a target molecule, based on the methodology proposed in ReaSyn and SynFormer~\citep{lee2025rethinkingmoleculesynthesizabilitychainofreaction, gao2024generativeartificialintelligencenavigating}, although we have not yet performed extensive evaluations on this task.
-We leave a thorough evaluation of this task to future work and describe it in~\autoref{app:reaction_data}.